friendly-telegram/friendly-telegram.github.io/modules/core.md

  - **Dump raw data of message**
 [Syntax: `dump` as a reply to the message]

    Returns the raw data of the message as a Python-structure-like string.

  - **Get userbot traceback logs**
 [Syntax: `logs <log level>`]

    Uploads a text file with the userbot traceback data at the specified log level.
 Know more about the `log level` arguement [here](https://docs.python.org/3/library/logging.html#logging-levels).

  - **Suspend the userbot for a few seconds**
 [Syntax: `suspend <time in seconds>`]

    Bots get tired too, give them a few seconds of sleep.
+It won't respond to anything while it's asleep, but when it wakes up, it will answer everything it missed

 ## Userbot Updates